 Charles became head of the business law department in January 2017 and has a particular focus on company law, insolvency, workplace pensions, charities and social housing

 Felicity has particular experience in the areas of economic crime (where she represented ICAEW and the accountancy profession for more than 20 years), the regulation of legal services (including promoting fair competitive conditions between lawyers and accountants providing equivalent services) and other emerging areas of regulatory oversight of the activities of professional accountants.

 Liz Cole joined ICAEW's Technical Directorate in October 2003 as Business Law Manager reporting to Felicity Banks.
 Liz is a lawyer and is responsible for Company Law (including distributable profits) and Pensions.
 Before joining ICAEW, Liz qualified as a lawyer at Linklaters in 1999 and practiced law there for four years in the tax department.

-David is responsible for the areas of economic crime and ethics.
+Sophie is responsible for the areas of economic crime and ethics.